Updating Permission Sets and Sharing Rules for Guest Users Follow

 Step 1 of 3: Update Propertybase to the latest version

 First, check that your Propertybase org is the newest available version at http://update.propertybase.com/ .
 The newest version of Propertybase includes a new permission set that is needed for this guide.
 If you do not update, you will have to create the permission set necessary for these changes manually.

 Note: If you are unable to update to the latest version, follow these instructions below in 1.a to manually create the permission set needed.

 Step 2 of 3: Create Sharing Settings for All Objects with “View All” Permissions

-We need to create sharing settings to allow our Salesforce Site, usually called “Webservices”, to view records from each of these objects: Contacts, Inquiries, Linked Listings, Listings, Properties (this automatically includes PropertyMedia!), and Settings.
+We need to create sharing settings to allow our Salesforce Site, usually called “Webservices”, to view records from each of these objects: Contacts, Inquiries, Linked Listings, Listings, Properties (this automatically includes PropertyMedia!), User, and Settings.